georgebrindeiro/map_manager_api/map_manager_api.rst

 Estimated Frame Set
   A graph of frames can be relaxed to estimate deterministic poses, with respect to a given frame.
-  Several strategy can be provided by the implementation that will lead to different relaxed values.
   The result is a set of transforms in SE(3), each associated to a frame, and a common origin and time.
+  The back-end is free to define its own strategy, and different strategies can lead to different relaxed values.
+  It is the responsibility of the back-end to document its strategy.

 Data
   Arbitrary binary user data can be attached to Frames and Links.